King-BR/Mercatorio-Tools/README.md

 # Mercatorio-Tools
-Public tool made by me for the Mercatorio game
+Public tools made by me for the Mercatorio game